 The subordination is normally executed contractually between the parties, whereby the senior lender and the Mezzanine lender sign an ‘Intercreditor Agreement’ that regulates their relationship.
 It is usually agreed that all claims of the bank, i.e. loan principal and interest, shall rank ahead of the Mezzanine loan.
 Both parties make their independent loan agreements but often the document and terms are harmonized.
 The covenants of the Mezzanine lender are, however, usually less restrictive than those of the senior lenders.

-Ilkka Santti is a Partner at Armada Mezzanine.
-Prior to Armada Mezzanine, Ilkka worked for seven years at Eqvitec Partners, most recently as an Investment Director focusing on mezzanine investments.
+Ilkka Santti is a joint Managing Partner at Armada.
+Prior to founding Armada in 2010, Ilkka worked for seven years at Armada’s predecessor Eqvitec Partners, most recently as an Investment Director focusing on mezzanine investments.
 In addition, Ilkka has experience in investment banking and equity research.
 He holds a M.Sc (Econ) degree in Finance from the Helsinki School of Economics and has an MBA degree from the United States.

 +358 20 775 6582